willsaliba/MusicMagicPlugin1.0/README.md

 and inputs may be any waveform format (mp3, wav, aif).

-Once the plugin makes a request, our fine-tuned model handles the request & produces the desired spectrogram which is then converted to an mp3 file and returned to the plugin which the user can then use in their DAW
+Once the plugin makes a request, our fine-tuned model handles the request & produces the desired spectrogram which is then converted to an mp3 file and returned to the plugin which the user can then use in their DAW.

 Generation times will depend on audio clips lengths & your computers architecture.